KaitlinDa/can-of-books-frontend/README.md

 - 12-11-2023 6:30pm - Implemented a fully functional front-end running on local server using React Carousel, which displays books based on availability status that the user selects from drop-down.
 Utilized BrowserRouter to store the current location in the browser's address bar using clean URLs and navigates using the browser's built-in history stack.
 - 12-12-2023 8:00pm - Implemented an add and delete book functionality for the user to have the ability to add a new book to the collection or delete a book form the collection using `/POST` and `/DELETE`.
 Developed a modal for a clean form interface to allow focus of the user.
 - 12-13-2023 6:50 pm - Added a form in the front end to let the user edit an existing book's details in a modal.
 When the form is submitted, send the new data to the server, and update the page according to the response.
+Books are edited using `/PUT`.
+Developed modal for editing books.
+Updated `Delete` functionality to delete by clicking on button next to the book title and description.

 ## Estimates